 It must be noted here that while only individuals can become directors, a shareholder can also be a company (including foreign company).
-Also, at least 1 of the directors on the Board of the company must be resident in India.
+Also, at least 1 of the directors on the Board of the company must be 'resident' in India, a criteria based on no. of days' stay in India during the relevant year